TeamWisp/TeamWispBlog.github.io/_posts/2019-03-01-progress-update.markdown

 - Viewport resizing.

 ### Framework
 The team working mainly on the Wisp rendering framework managed to solve a lot of issues and bugs.
-It's not a lot more stable and easier to use.
+It's now a lot more stable and easier to use.
 Additionally, readback buffers have been fixed as well.
 They now support textures that are not a perfect multiple of 256 wide.
 Padding is applied automatically when needed.

 Meine has been working a lot on improving the quality of the ray-traced shadows.
 The rendering framework now supports ray-traced soft shadows!
 At the end of the week, Darius managed to get a first version of depth of field to work!
 This feature will be supported by the Maya plug-in soon.